eswong610/user-guide-docs/docs/queries.md

 ---
 layout: default
-title: How to Insert Into A Schema
+title: Data Input and Queries
 nav_order: 6
 ---

-# How to Insert Into A Schema
+# How to Insert and Query Data from the Database
 {: .no_toc }